Xeeynamo/ffxv/README.md

 This is a diagnostic tool for the reversed package structures.

 It scan recursively every XMB of its running folder and create a log of all the implemented and missing structures.

+### pkgviewer

+Read EXML/XML files and show their struture node on a GUI application.

+The tool uses SQEX.Ebony and Black structures to parse and show XML information.